nealsonS/eTA_LLM_Chatbot/lab6_p1/README.md

 	1. It puts all the extracted images into PNG format into /images.
 	2. It inserts text content and image path files for each page into the database.

-### chunk.py
+### llm.py
-	Initial testing of chunk.
-Still WIP
 	Input:
-	1. no input, make sure MySQL credentials are correct before running
-	Output:
+	1. It asks user to input MySQL credentials and the path to the PDF file.
+	Process:
-	1. text chunks of data
+	1. makes text chunks of data

-Inside /drive:

-### app.py
-	skeleton code from Lab 6 Google folder
-	NOTE: we should put all of our working code here!

-### htmlTemplates.py
-	skeleton code from Lab 6 Google folder
+	2. puts chunks into vector store
+	3. uses HuggingFace sentence-transformer instead of OpenAI